 Welcome to The Village Music School, where Everyone is Musical!
 Music education is very important for improving early brain development and later enjoyment in life.
-At The Village Music School, we offer small group in person music lessons to beginners in piano, guitar, and violin across the continental United States.
+At The Village Music School, we offer small group in person music lessons to beginners in piano and guitar across the continental United States.
 Now that the pandemic has slowed and schools and other after-care centers have reopened their After School programs, we are once again offering these lessons in-person at those schools and centers.
 Our teachers are vetted, professionally educated musicians who have passed a background check.
 With our methods, beginning musicians learn to play a simple tune, such as “Hot Cross Buns” or “Brother John” in their first lesson.
 Our focus is on success and fun while learning.
 Why not Contact Us today and enroll your child in a class today?

 Research Shows the Value of Music Education